 Simply put, open innovation involves accessing and exchanging knowledge between people in your organization and people working externally.
 The goal is to support innovation by generating new, high-quality ideas that can help create a long-term competitive advantage in the market.
 For an established company, it can be implemented by collaborating with individual people, other organizations, suppliers, and even startups.
 The flexibility of how open innovation is pursued truly makes it a one-size-fits-most strategy!
 Do you agree?
 Please let us know your opinion in the comments.

 Why Pursue Open Innovation?

 Companies choose to engage in open innovation because of the various opportunities for growth, learning, ideas, and other benefits of increasing innovation activities.
 Also, mitigating the risk of innovation is one reason companies pursue open innovation.
 If the market is involved in the innovation process, achieving idea validation then ensures that a new innovation will be accepted by its market.
-Below are some of the key advantages of pursuing open innovation:
+Below are some of the key advantages:

 Speed Up the Innovation Lifecycle

 Applying open innovation as a strategy to developing a new product can speed up the time from conceptualization to commercialization.
 When a company introduces the necessary external experiences into the innovation process, this combination of resources and knowledge together leads to a faster innovation lifecycle.
 For a product-oriented company, speed-to-market is crucial for success, so it can be a great fit for this type of firm.

 (1) Gain New Knowledge